hyvonhan/Kyykka-Data-API/README.md

 [29]db.session.add(throw67)
 [30]db.session.commit()
 ```
 Throw number 65 is the first throw of the second game.
 As mentioned before, each game has 64 throws.
 To link a certain throw to a game, you need to write a correct match_id.
 Here number 1 means it belongs to the first game and number 2 means it belongs to the second game.
 You are not able to add throws to a games that do not exist.
-To check your throws, type ```Throw.query.first()```
+To check your throws, type ```Throw.query.first()```.

 # Instruction on how to run the tests of your database.

-Pytest can be used to test the database.
+Pytest is used to test the database.
 It is included in the requirements.txt file, so it was already installed.
 To test the database copy the app.py from source_code folder into the test folder.
-Then go to command prompt and locate the test folder and type ```pytest```
+Then go to command prompt and locate the test folder and type ```pytest```.
+Details about tests can be found at the comments inside db_test.py.

+# Instruction on how to run the tests of the resources.
+Pytest is also used to test the resources.
+To test the resources, copy the app.py, models.py, utils.py from the source_code folder to your computer.
+Next, copy the resource_test.py from the test file to your computer.
+Put all the files into a single folder of your choosing.
+Then go to the command prompt and locate the folder you just created and type ```pytest```.
-Details about test can be found at the comments inside db_test.py
+Details about tests can be found at the comments inside resource_test.py.